huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 ## Authentication

-For the stub to recursive resolver scenario, the authentication requirements are the same as described in [@?RFC7858] and [@!RFC8310].
+For the stub to recursive resolver scenario, the authentication requirements are the same as described in {{?RFC7858}} and
+{{!RFC8310}}.
 There is no need to authenticate the client's identity in either scenario.

 ## Fall Back to Other Protocols on Connection Failure

-If the establishment of the DNS/QUIC connection fails, clients SHOULD attempt to fall back to DNS/TLS and then potentially clear text, as specified in [@?RFC7858] and
+If the establishment of the DNS/QUIC connection fails, clients SHOULD attempt to fall back to DNS/TLS and then potentially clear text, as specified in {{?RFC7858}} and
-[@!RFC8310], depending on their privacy profile.
+{{!RFC8310}}, depending on their privacy profile.

 DNS clients SHOULD remember server IP addresses that don't support DNS/QUIC, including timeouts, connection refusals, and QUIC handshake failures, and not request DNS/QUIC from them for a reasonable period (such as one hour per server).
-DNS clients following an out-of-band key-pinned privacy profile ([@?RFC7858]) MAY be more aggressive about retrying DNS/QUIC connection failures.
+DNS clients following an out-of-band key-pinned privacy profile ({{?RFC7858}}) MAY be more aggressive about retrying DNS/QUIC connection failures.

 ## Response Sizes

-DNS/QUIC does not suffer from the limitation on the size of responses that can be delivered as DNS/UDP [@!RFC1035] does, since large responses will be sent in separate STREAM frames in separate packets.
+DNS/QUIC does not suffer from the same limitations on the size of queries and responses that as DNS/UDP {{!RFC1035}} does.
+Queries and Responses are sent on QUIC streams, which in theory can carry up to 2^62 bytes.
+However, clients or servers MAY impose a limit on the maximum size of data that they can accept over a given stream.
+This is controlled in QUIC by the transport parameters:

-QUESTION: However, this raises a new issue because the responses sent over QUIC can be significantly larger than those sent over TCP (65,635 bytes).
-According to [@!I-D.ietf-quic-transport] "The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less than 2^62".
-Should a specific limit be applied for DNS/QUIC responses or not?
+* initial_max_stream_data_bidi_local: when set by the client, specifies the amount of data that servers can send on a "response" stream without waiting for a MAX_STREAM_DATA frame.

+* initial_max_stream_data_bidi_remote: when set by the server, specifies the amount of data that clients can send on a "query" stream without waiting for a MAX_STREAM_DATA frame.

+Clients and servers SHOULD treat these parameters as the practical maximum of queries and responses.
+If the EDNS parameters of a Query indicate a lower message size, servers MUST comply with that indication.

 ## DNS Message IDs

-When sending multiple queries over a QUIC connection, clients MUST NOT reuse the DNS Message ID of an in-flight query on that connection in order to avoid Message ID collisions.
+When sending queries over a QUIC connection, the DNS Message ID MUST be set to zero.

-Clients MUST match responses to outstanding queries using the STREAM ID and Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.
-Failure to match is a DNS/QUIC protocol error.
-Clients observing such errors SHOULD close the connection immediately, indicating the application specific error code 0x00000001.
-The client should also mark the server as inappropriate for future use of DNS/QUIC.

 ## Padding {#padding}

-There are mechanisms specified for both padding individual DNS messages [@?RFC7830], [@?RFC8467] and padding within QUIC packets (see Section 8.6 of [@!I-D.ietf-quic-transport]), which may contain multiple frames.
+There are mechanisms specified for both padding individual DNS messages
+{{?RFC7830}}, {{?RFC8467}} and padding within QUIC
+packets (see Section 8.6 of {{!I-D.ietf-quic-transport}}), which may contain multiple frames.

 Implementations SHOULD NOT use DNS options for